hnrywltn/employees-sample-app/README.md

 ## Miscellaneous Information
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 If you run into any issues with running the app, you can check out the Create React App documentation for more information.

+## Dev Notes
+This app pulls 10 employees with a fetch call to a Mirage server.
+A user initially sees a compressed list and can expand and shrink as desired.
+It can make `PATCH` (edit button),`PULL` (on load), and `DELETE` (the delete icon) requests by following the UI.